SynthCoder: A Synthetical Strategy to Tune LLMs for Code Completion: Methodology

 \paragraph*{\uline{Multi-stage Filtering Strategies}}

 To ensure the quality and diversity of the negative samples, we apply a series of filters to the candidates.
 First, validity filtering is performed, which includes deduplication, removal of null values, and elimination of samples that are identical to or contain the ground truth.
 Subsequently, similarity filtering based on BLEU scores is used to remove negative samples that are too similar to the ground truth.
+After the screening process, we retain up to 3 negative samples for each original data point, which constitute the paired dataset for preference alignment training.

 \paragraph*{\uline{Contextual Repetition Suppression}}